Skip to content

 When a bullet train compressed air on tunnel exit and the boom violated environmental noise limits, Eiji Nakatsu redesigned the nose of the five hundred series Shinkansen after the kingfisher.
 The boom went away.

 Owl primary feathers have a serrated leading edge and a velvet down.
 Wind turbine blade designers, fan designers, and Shinkansen pantograph designers all study them now.
-Humpback whale fin tubercles delay stall and improve lift to drag ratio.
-They are now on industrial fans.[1]
+Humpback whale fin tubercles delay stall and improve lift to drag ratio, and now sit on the leading edge of industrial fans and turbine blades.[1]

 1. [1]